-(1) This column represents the dollar amount recognized for financial statement reporting purposes for the fair value of stock awards.
+- (2) This column represents the dollar amount recognized for financial statement reporting purposes for the fair value of stock awards.
 The fair value, a non-cash expense, was estimated using the Black-Scholes option-pricing method in accordance with ASC Topic 718.
-See Note 14 to our Financial Statements reported in our Form 10-K/A for our fiscal year ended December 31, 2008 and Note 13 to our Financial Statements reported in our Form 10-K/A for our fiscal year ended December 31, 2009 for details as to the assumptions used to determine the fair value of the stock awards and stock options.
-See also our discussion of stock-based compensation under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates.

-(2) These amounts represent the aggregate grant date fair value for option awards for fiscal years 2009 and 2008, respectively, computed in accordance with FASB ASC Topic 718.
+See Note 13 to our Financial Statements reported in our Form 10-K/A for our fiscal year ended December 31, 2009 and Note 11 to our Financial Statements reported in our Form 10-K/A for details as to the assumptions used to determine the fair value of the stock awards and stock options.
+See also our discussion of stock-based compensation under "Management's Discussion and Analysis of Financial Condition and Results of Operations -Critical Accounting Policies and Estimates." - (3) These amounts represent the aggregate grant date fair value for option awards for fiscal years 2009 and 2010, respectively, computed in accordance with FASB ASC Topic 718.
 The grant date fair value of performance awards is determined based on the probable outcome of such performance conditions as of the grant date.
-A discussion of the assumptions used in determining grant date fair value may be found in Note 13 to our Financial Statements, included in our Annual Report on Form 10-K for the year ended December 31, 2009.

-(3) Consists of the following for all executive officers: Payments for private medical and health insurance, life insurance and permanent health insurance; matching contributions made under the Company's UK Group Personal Pension Plan and the U.S. 401(k) Plan.
+A discussion of the assumptions used in determining grant date fair value may be found in Note 11 to our Financial Statements, included in our Annual Report on Form 10-K for the year ended December 31, 2010. - (4) Consists of the following for all executive officers: Payments for private medical and health insurance, life insurance and permanent health insurance; matching contributions made under the Company's UK Group Personal Pension Plan and the U.S. 401(k) Plan. - (5) Mr. McBarron's compensation was translated from British pound sterling to the U.S. dollar using the exchange rate of \$1.59280 as of December 31, 2009 and \$1.54679 as of December 31, 2010.